rohmerj/HYRISK-vignette/README.md

 ## Description of the case

-The case study is focused on the stability analysis of a dyke described by [@Ferson06].
+The case study is focused on the stability analysis of a dyke described by [Ferson and Tucker (2006)](https://doi.org/10.1016/j.ress.2005.11.052).
 The dyke has revetments made of masonry blocks subject to wave action as depicted schematically in the Figure below.
-The stability is estimated as the difference between the dike strength minus the stress acting on it as *Z = strength - stress =Delta*D -Hxtan(alpha)/cos(alpha)xMxs^0.5* where *Delta* is the relative density of the revetment blocks, *D* is their thickness, *alpha* is the slope of the revetment.
+The stability is estimated as the difference between the dike strength minus the stress acting on it as *Z = strength - stress =DeltaxD -Hxtan(alpha)/cos(alpha)xMxs^0.5* where *Delta* is the relative density of the revetment blocks, *D* is their thickness, *alpha* is the slope of the revetment.
 The wave characteristics are the significant wave height *H*, and the offshore peak wave steepness *s*.
 The factor *M* reflects the risk analyst's vision on the uncertainty related to the model itself, i.e. its ability to reproduce reality.

 If Z<0, the dike is stable (the strength is greater than the stress); unstable otherwise.
 The study is focused on the estimate of the probability for *Z* to become negative, which is considered a measure of the dike reliability.